The Micropalaeontological Society: Awards

-The Society offers a variety of awards and honours to the micropalaeontological community, including the Brady Medal, the Alan Higgins Award for Applied Micropaleontology, the Charles Downie Award, Honorary Memberships, Student Awards, Grants-in-Aid, TMS Educational Trust Awards.
+The Society offers a variety of awards and honours to the micropalaeontological community, including the Brady Medal, the Alan Higgins Award for Applied Micropaleontology, the Charles Downie Award, Student Awards, and grants to support primary research and research activities.

 The Brady Medal

 The Brady Medal is highest award of The Micropalaeontological Society.
 It is named in honour of George Stewardson Brady (1832–1921) and Henry Bowman Brady (1835–1891) in recognition of their outstanding pioneering studies in micropalaeontology and natural history.
 The medal was commissioned and was awarded for the first time in 2007.
 The recipients of the Brady Medal are: